tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 6. Supporting inclusive spaces for non-white, non-male thinkbros.
 7. Instead of AI-generated UGC articles, how about AI-generated UGC curriculums.
 8. A platform like Reforge Artefacts that allows for the real texture of work to emerge (remember you own Slideshare right LinkedIn?)
-9. Within this brand idea [LinkedIn Games](https://techcrunch.com/2024/03/16/linkedin-wants-to-add-gaming-to-its-platform/) actually makes sense since games are powerful vehicles for learning.
+9. Within this brand idea [LinkedIn Games](https://techcrunch.com/2024/03/16/linkedin-wants-to-add-gaming-to-its-platform/) actually makes sense since games are powerful vehicles for learning (though I'd rather see this look more like duolingo and less like wordle)

 ## Conclusion